How to make money doing what you love: 5 essential steps

 What equipment do you need?
 How much should you charge?
 Who is the competition?
 How can you stand out?
 When it comes to something you're passionate about, you can never know too much.
 While a simple Google search can answer many of your questions, it's hard to know how reliable the information is.

 OK.
 You've got some jobs under your belt, and you still love it.
 You've done your research and built a network.
 Good for you, high five!
 Now it's time to get organized and lay out a business plan.
-Unfortunately, you aren't going to learn how to make a business plan by reading this bullet point.
 This guide to creating a business plan is a solid free resource to get you started.
 With a good plan, you can go from making extra cash off your passion to making an actual living.